 Section 29 of the FRMA specifies that there are 14 membership positions on RLIAC comprising of an independent chairperson, the Executive Director, commercial rock lobster fishers, a recreational rock lobster fisher and processing / marketers of rock lobster.
 In addition to the formal membership, RLIAC has a number of permanent observers who participate in the process at the direction of the Chairperson.
-Representatives from the Conservation Council of Western Australia and the Western Rock Lobster Council are permanent observers while a senior member of the Minister's staff also attends meetings.
+Representatives from the Conservation Council of Western Australia and the Western Rock Lobster Council (a recently formed group of fishers seeking to take over the industry oversight of the lobster fishery from WAFIC) are permanent observers while a senior member of the Minister's staff also attends meetings.